 The good news?
 You can break the UTI-antibiotics cycle.
 Several natural remedies can reduce the frequency and severity of UTIs.
-For example, Utiva’s UTI Control Supplement contains 36 mg of PACs at 15% concentration (one of the highest in the market).
+For example, Utiva’s Cranberry PACs Supplement contains 36 mg of PACs at 15% concentration (one of the highest in the market).
 It’s clinically proven to prevent UTIs, improve gut and bladder health, and provide a boost of healthy antioxidants.

 Take control of your tract